 5. Big Dog Ranch Rescue

-Their purpose is to save 5,000 dogs each year, heal and re-home them with loving homes, and teach people about appropriate dog care and the need for spaying and neutering.
+Their purpose is to save 5,000 dogs each year, heal and re-home them into loving homes, and teach people about appropriate dog care and the need for spaying and neutering.

-The 33-acre site was created to rescue homeless and abandoned dogs and offer loving, emotional, and medical care to thousands of canines as they await their forever family.
+The 33-acre site was created to rescue homeless and abandoned dogs and offer loving, emotional, and medical care to thousands of canines as they await their forever families.